huntresslabs/deployment-scripts/Datto-RMM/README.md

-"Huntress Agent Deployment.cpt" is the component script for installing the Huntress Agent using Datto RMM (formerly AEM).
+"Huntress Agent Deployment 2.0.cpt" is the component script for installing the Huntress Agent using Datto RMM (formerly AEM).

 Please see the following document for usage details: https://support.huntress.io/article/45-deploying-huntress-with-aem